Patient education: Premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD) (Beyond the Basics)

 ●Premenstrual dysphoric disorder (PMDD) is the severe form of PMS.
 PMDD can cause a woman to feel very sad or nervous, to have trouble with friends or family (eg, disagreements with husband or children), and can cause difficulty paying attention to work or school.
 (See 'PMS and PMDD symptoms' above.)

 ●The cause of PMS and PMDD is not known.
 Some women may be very sensitive to changes in hormone levels.
-Hormone levels normally change before and during the menstrual period.
+Hormone levels are normal and fluctuate before and during the menstrual period.
 (See 'PMS and PMDD causes' above.)

 ●Other problems, such as depression and anxiety disorder, are similar to PMS and PMDD.
 The main difference is that the symptoms of PMS and PMDD occur only in the days preceding a woman's period.
 Depression and anxiety are usually noticeable all the time.
 The treatments of PMDD and depression are quite different.

 ●There is no test for PMS or PMDD.
-To be diagnosed with PMS or PMDD, a woman must have physical symptoms (eg, breast tenderness, muscle pain) and mood changes (eg, sadness, crying).
-These symptoms must occur before her menstrual period (not during or after).
+To be diagnosed with PMS or PMDD, a woman must have physical symptoms (eg, breast tenderness, bloating) and mood changes (eg, sadness, crying).
+These symptoms must occur before her menstrual period (and disappear after the onset of the period).
 (See 'PMS and PMDD diagnosis' above.)

 ●Some women are asked to keep a record of their feelings every day for two full menstrual cycles before PMS or PMDD is diagnosed (table 1).